 There were two notable German attempts to undertake operations against the Allies in Iran during 1943.
 In the summer the Abwehr launched 'Franz' in an attempt to use the dissident Qashqai people in Iran to sabotage the flow of British and US supplies to the USSR.
 'Weitsprung' was another unsuccessful German plot, in this instance to assassinate the 'big three' Allied leaders (Stalin, Churchill and Roosevelt) at the 'Eureka' conference.

 During the years of Allied occupation, Stalin expanded Soviet political influence in Azerbaijan and the Kurdish area in north-western Iran, and within the main body of Iran promoted the establishment of the communist Tudeh Party of Iran.
 The Soviets attempted during their occupation to embitter still further the existing tensions between tenant farmers and land owners.
 On 12 December 1945, after weeks of violent clashes, a Soviet-backed separatist People’s Republic of Azerbaijan was founded, and a Kurdish People’s Republic was also established late in 1945.
 Iranian government troops sent to re-establish control were blocked by Soviet units.

 When the deadline for the Allied withdrawal arrived on 2 March 1946, six months after the end of World War II, the British began to withdraw, but the Soviets refused to do so, citing supposed threats to Soviet security.
-Soviet troops did not withdraw from Iran proper until May 1946, following Iran’s official complaint to the newly formed UN Security Council: this was the first complaint filed by a country in the UN’s history, and a test for the UN’s effectiveness in resolving global issues in the aftermath of World War II.
+Soviet troops did not withdraw from Iran proper until May 1946, following Iran’s official complaint to the newly formed UN Security Council: this was the first complaint filed by a country in the UN’s history, and a test for the UN’s capacity to resolve global issues in the aftermath of World War II.
 However, the Security Council took no direct steps to pressure the Soviets to withdraw.